 Electric Perspectives is the magazine for executives and managers in

-America's shareholder-owned electric companies.
+America's investor-owned electric companies.
 A publication of Edison Electric

 Institute (EEI), Electric Perspectives reaches the desks of